See a video of a snow-covered Mount Cook and a calm Lake Pukaki during the late hours of a sunny morning in spring on the South Island of New Zealand.

 Because Mount Cook is so high, it often tends to “hide” in the clouds.
 So any day with little to no clouds or with high clouds (cirrus or altocumulus) would be perfect to visit Mount Cook and Lake Pukaki.

 You can visit Mount Cook and Lake Pukaki in any season and see snow on the mountain.
-However, in early spring, late autumn, and winter, the snow on Mount Cook tends to be lower down the mountain than at any other time of the year.

 In winter however, you can get bonus views of a snow-covered Ben Ohau Range with Lake Pukaki in the foreground from Hayman Road, which lies west of Lake Pukaki.